ninjaneers-team/uropa/docs/guides/getting-started.md

-# Getting started with urOpa
+# Getting started with uropa

-Once you've [installed](installation.md) urOpa, let's get started with it.
+Once you've [installed](installation.md) uropa, let's get started with it.

 You can find help in the terminal itself for any command using the `-help` flag.